cdhagmann/linear_sdk/README.md

 ## Code of Conduct

-Everyone interacting in the LinearSDK project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/linear_sdk/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Linear project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/linear/blob/master/CODE_OF_CONDUCT.md).